derekmorr/Library-Spatial/README.md

-# Landis-Spatial-Modeling-Library
+# Library-Spatial
-The library that handles spatial interactions for LANDIS.
+This library handles spatial interactions for LANDIS.
+It was designed to be independent of the LANDIS-II framework and therefore could readily be used for any model that requires spatial interactions.